oracle-livelabs/security/database/advanced/avdf/avdf.md

         ![AVDF](./images/avdf-523.png "Save Sensitive Objects")

-8. Sensitive object set by the name of GDPR_set1 is created.
-Notice under **In use** it is still **No**, since there is no database firewall policy has been created using this global set.
+8. A sensitive object set by the name of GDPR_set1 is created.
+You can use this set in All Activity and GDPR reports.
+You can also use these sets in your database firewall and alert policy.
+Notice under **In use**, it is still **No**since this global set has not been used in any alert or database firewall policy yet.

     ![AVDF](./images/avdf-524.png "Sensitive Objects Set")

 > #### What did we learn in this lab